See FEU's official poster for details.

 Yes, Yolanda’s sits on the beachfront but don’t expect a whitesand beach.
 But you’ll have a nice picturesque view of the wide sea from your seat as you partake of your freshly cooked food.
 And expect refreshing seabreeze wafting through Yolanda’s dining hall throughout your lunch or dinner.
 While at Yolanda’s, you can also get a glimpse of the life of the community in Yolanda’s neighborhood.
 Small fishing boats (bancas) with outriggers are resting on the beach; newly washed clothes are hanging from the nearby houses’ clotheslines, fences, and boats' outriggers; and the residents are busy going here and there for their chores or sitting around for some chit-chat.

-o simple folks.
+Yolanda’s may be simple in looks, and its servers are also simple folks.
 But you’ll be there expecting good food, and that’s what you’ll get.
 This eatery’s menu is basically what’s found in a regular Filipino home, and you can choose from seafoods, chicken, pork and beef meat, and vegetable viands.
 You can go to Yolanda’s kitchen to choose from its stock and discuss with the server or the cook the way you want your food to be done.
 Of course, you should also take the cook’s (and even the server’s) suggestions on cooking your food (they are Yolanda’s experts, after all).
 When my friends and I were there, the cook was a man, whom we later met when we were about to leave the place.
 I just don’t know if he’s also the cook for dinner time.

-discriminating taste buds and grumbling stomach will truly be happy with the wonderful taste of the fish cooked in hot broth (fish tinola); prawns fried in ginger (among other ingredients); and grilled fish.
+A meal at Yolanda's is worth the bit of waiting for it to be served to you.
+Your discriminating taste buds and grumbling stomach will truly be happy with the wonderful taste of the fish cooked in hot broth (fish tinola); prawns fried in ginger (among other ingredients); and grilled fish.
 My group didn’t quite understand what the names of the fish were in the local dialect, but we were too busy enjoying our food to ask more questions.
 On our table were condiments like vinegar, soy sauce, fish sauce, and small lemons (calamansi) for anyone who wants to mix some dip or sauce (sawsawan) for her or his food.
 Bottled drinks are available at Yolanda's.
 After finishing off your food, you can refresh yourself at the eatery's washroom where there's plenty of water.

-were the ones that my friends and I enjoyed that lunch time.
+Among Yolanda’s many specialties, the fish tinola, fried prawns, and grilled fish were the ones that my friends and I enjoyed that lunch time.
 And I hope you, too, will experience Yolanda's in your trip to Leyte, someday.
 Hopefully, soon.

+And, by the way, finding out at Yolanda’s that prawns fried in ginger could be tasty was quite a discovery for me!
 That led me to do some experimentation upon going home to Manila.
 After adding ginger to my own version of fried prawns, it then seemed to me that ginger WAS the missing ingredient in my prawn dish!
 Yummy!
 I’ll tell you about that in another blog entry soon.